 This course is designed for information assurance professionals who perform job functions related to the development, operation, management, and enforcement of security capabilities for systems and networks.
 This program is designed for personnel performing IA functions, establishing IA policies, implementing security measures and procedures for information systems and networks.

-- Recommended at least 2 years of experience in computer network security technology or a related field.
+- At least two years (recommended) of experience in computer network security technology or a related field.

-- Operate at a foundational level some of the common operating systems for computing environments.
+- Foundation-level operational skills with some of the common operating systems for computing environments.

-- Operate at a foundational level some of common concepts for network environments, such as routing and switching.
+- Foundation-level understanding of some of the common concepts for network environments, such as routing and switching.

 - Foundational knowledge of major TCP/IP networking protocols, including, but not limited to, TCP, IP, UDP, DNS, HTTP, ARP, ICMP, and DHCP.

 - Foundational knowledge of the concepts and operational framework of common assurance safeguards in network environments.

 - Safeguards include, but are not limited to, firewalls, intrusion prevention systems, and VPNs.